Manufacturing Sustainability Insights

 Stock Overrides:

-• Override the automatically assumed stock based on bounding box with:
+- Override the automatically assumed stock based on the bounding box with:

 Recycling Offset: